Jinn: Folklore

 The moral attitude of the jinn is usually associated with their religion.
 Good jinn are usually considered Muslim jinn or jinn Islam, whereas unbelieving jinn were tempted by the devils (shayatin) and are called kāfir jinn or jinn kāfir.
 Besides Islam, they could also practise Christianity and Judaism.
 Good jinn might teach people moral lessons and might be benevolent, or aid spiritual persons, such as shamans (kam) in Central Asia, or spiritual healers in Senegal.
-Mediha Esenel's studies in 1940 Anatolia mentions the belief that spiritually gifted people can act as intermediaries between humans and jinn.
+Mediha Esenel's studies in 1940 Anatolia mention the belief that spiritually gifted people can act as intermediaries between humans and jinn.

 Most of the time, jinn are believed not to interfere with humans and live mostly in desolate or abandoned places.
 This is, for example, evident from the Turkish phrase İn Cin top oynuyor.
-It is only when they are angered or disturbed, for example, if their children are trodden upon or hot water is thrown on them, that they take revenge on humans.
-For this reason, Muslims utter "destur" (permission), before doing something which might accidentally hurt jinn, such as sprinkling hot water on public grounds or into bushes, so present jinn are advised to leave the place.
+It is only when they are angered or disturbed—for example, if their children are trodden upon or hot water is thrown on them—that they take revenge on humans.
+For this reason, Muslims utter "destur" (permission) before doing something which might accidentally hurt jinn, such as sprinkling hot water on public grounds or into bushes, so present jinn are advised to leave the place.

-Angered or straightforwardly evil mannered jinn, could hurt people by inflicting physical damage, causing illness, or taking control over a human's body.
+Angered or straightforwardly evil-mannered jinn could hurt people by inflicting physical damage, causing illness, or taking control over a human's body.
 A human can be controlled by jinn under certain circumstances.
 The individual needs to be in a state of dha'iyfah (Arabic: ضَعِيفَة, "(mental) weakness").
 Feelings of insecurity, mental instability, unhappy love and depression (being "tired from the soul") are forms of dha'iyfah.
 In that case, it is believed that an exorcism is required to save the person from the assaulting jinni.
 To protect oneself from jinn, many Muslims wear amulets with the name of God engraved on them.
 Jinn are also said to be scared of iron and wolves.